cubelets/iplug/README.md

 # plug

-> A lightweight plugin manager.
+> A lightweight plugin manager for the Map/Reduce and the Observable world

 ## Install